Melisandre: Storylines

-Melisandre is introduced in the prologue of the second book, A Clash of Kings (1998), and reappears in the third book, A Storm of Swords (2000), as a background character and is mostly narrated through the viewpoints of Davos Seaworth and later Jon Snow.
-She becomes a point-of-view character in A Dance with Dragons (2011) with a single viewpoint chapter.
-Author George R. R. Martin at that time confirmed that Melisandre would return as a viewpoint character in the upcoming sixth book The Winds of Winter.
+Melisandre is introduced in the prologue of the second book, A Clash of Kings (1998), and reappears in the third book, A Storm of Swords (2000), as a background character mostly narrated through the viewpoints of Davos Seaworth and, later, Jon Snow.
+She becomes a point-of-view character in A Dance with Dragons (2011), with a single viewpoint chapter.
+Author George R. R. Martin, at its publication, confirmed that Melisandre would return as a viewpoint character in the upcoming sixth book, The Winds of Winter.

 A Clash of Kings

-Melisandre converts Stannis's wife Selyse to her religion, along with several other members of Stannis' court.
-Stannis' maester Cressen, fearing Melisandre's power and her influence over him, tries to assassinate Melisandre with poison in a murder-suicide, but although Melisandre drinks most of the poison, her powers allow her to survive.
-When Stannis' brother Renly also declares himself king, Melisandre has a vision of Renly defeating Stannis' host at King's Landing.
-She convinces Stannis to impregnate her, giving birth to a shadow demon that kills Renly.
-She also births another demon that kills Storm's End's castellan, Ser Cortnay Penrose, when he refuses to yield Storm's End.
-Ser Bryce Caron convinces Stannis to leave Melisandre at Dragonstone during the Battle of the Blackwater, which ends in Stannis' defeat.
-During the battle, Ser Garlan Tyrell dons Renly's armor and leads the Tyrell-Lannister vanguard, thus fulfilling Melisandre's earlier prophecy.
+Melisandre converts Selyse Baratheon, Stannis's wife, to her religion, which worships a fire deity, R'hllor, as the supreme God, along with several other members of Stannis's court.
+Stannis's maester, Cressen, fearing Melisandre's power and her influence over him, tries to kill her with poison in a murder-suicide; despite drinking most of the poison, her powers enable her to survive.
+When Stannis's surviving brother, Renly Baratheon, also claims the throne, Melisandre has a vision of Renly defeating Stannis's forces at King's Landing.
+She convinces Stannis to impregnate her, resulting in her giving birth to a shadow demon that kills Renly.
+She also births another demon that kills Storm's End's castellan, Ser Cortnay Penrose, when he refuses to surrender Storm's End.
+Ser Bryce Caron persuades Stannis to leave Melisandre at Dragonstone during the Battle of the Blackwater, which ends in Stannis's defeat.
+During the battle, Ser Garlan Tyrell wears Renly's armor and leads the Tyrell–Lannister vanguard, thus fulfilling Melisandre's earlier prophecy.

 A Storm of Swords

-Stannis' advisor Davos Seaworth blames Melisandre for Stannis' defeat and plans to assassinate her, but Melisandre sees the plot in her flames and has him arrested.
+Stannis's advisor Ser Davos Seaworth blames Melisandre for Stannis's defeat and plans to assassinate her, but Melisandre sees the plot in her flames and has him arrested.
 She attempts to persuade Stannis to sacrifice his bastard nephew Edric Storm to awaken stone dragons beneath Dragonstone.
-Stannis only allows her to leech him and burns the leeches to curse Stannis's rivals: Balon Greyjoy, Robb Stark, and Joffrey Baratheon.
-All three die in various circumstances soon after.
+Stannis allows her only to leech him and burns the leeches to curse Stannis's rivals: Balon Greyjoy, Robb Stark, and Joffrey Baratheon.
+All three die in various circumstances soon thereafter.
 Davos smuggles Edric to Lys to prevent his sacrifice.
 Melisandre then accompanies Stannis and Davos to the Wall to defeat Mance Rayder's wildling host.